skepticaldude/devops-learning/README.md

 still yet to work on this now im seeing it's a ![Node.js CI](hmmm/ci.yml/badge.svg)

-# Progress Update 2/10
+# Progress Update 10 feb 2026
 * connected my first Virtual machine yesterday
 * understanding more on what cloud computing is all about
 * and understanding that Devops is more of a culture than a live hard skill

-# Progress Update 2/18
+# Progress Update 18 feb 2026
 it's been 8 days, i've lost touch with some concepts but i'm back on this working with GCP and also gemini CLI
 ### GSP001